attractions & museums

 Downing-Gross Cultural Arts Center

-The Downing-Gross Cultural Arts Center houses the Ella Fitzgerald Theater, 276-seat venue that honors the "First Lady of Song," who was born in Newport News in 1917.
-Originally built as the Walter Reed School, this historic building has been restored and reopened to the public in October 2008.
+The Downing-Gross Cultural Arts Center houses the Ella Fitzgerald Theater, a 276-seat venue that honors the "First Lady of Song," who was born in Newport News in 1917.
+Originally built as the Walter Reed School, this historic building has been restored, and it reopened to the public in October 2008.

 Ferguson Center for the Arts

-In just eight years, Christopher Newport University’s Ferguson Center for the Arts has become an international force, presenting the finest cultural attractions in the world.
-More than 1 million people from around the nation have experienced hundreds of performances in our acoustically-superb theatres.
-The eclectic nature of our season is consistent with our mission: to offer a broad range of performances, reach the largest possible number of community members, all-the-while maintaining our status of as the finest performing arts center in Hampton Roads.
+Christopher Newport University’s Ferguson Center for the Arts has become an international force, presenting the finest artists in the world.
+More than 1 million people have experienced hundreds of performances in our acoustically superb theaters.
+The eclectic nature of our season is consistent with our mission: to offer a broad range of performances, reach the largest number of community members while maintaining our status as the finest performing arts center in Hampton Roads.